Tarang74/handbook/c.md

 where the value of `x` is determined by the pair of addresses `0x0000` and `0x0001`.

+---

+Note that on the ATtiny1626, variables are stored in SRAM, which grows downwards from the address `0x3FFF`.
+For the sake of simplicity, this document will assume memory grows upwards from the address `0x0000`, and that data is stored in big Endian format.

+---

 The value of `x` can be *directly* accessed using the identifier `x`.
 For example: